oanaCristeaC/understanding_node/README.md

-file input: `./ex1.mjs --file=text.txt`
+File input: `./ex1.mjs --file=text.txt`.

-text input from a file: `cat text.txt | ./ex1.mjs --in` `getStdin` takes the input stream and pipe it directly to this program
+Text input from a file: `cat text.txt | ./ex1.mjs --in` `getStdin` takes the input stream and pipe it directly to this program.